 I am originally from Germany but spent almost all of my life in other countries (the US being my 9th).
 When I was 5 years old, my family moved to Croatia through a German NGO, to help with post-war reconstruction.
 There I finished elementary and high school.
 I also went to school in South Africa for a while, as an exchange student.
 After graduating from high school, I worked as a volunteer teacher in an orphanage in Kenya, near Nairobi, where I started a small coding school program for disadvantaged children.

 During my undergraduate studies, I worked in Ice & Climate research at the Niels Bohr Institute, at the University of Copenhagen in Denmark (see publications).
 Afterwards, I joined the hedge fund D. E. Shaw & Co. in London for a while, where I created computer simulations of the bond and foreign exchange market.
 Before starting my master's degree in Switzerland, I spent some time in the sunny and picturesque city of La Jolla, at University of California in San Diego.
 There, I worked on Machine Learning research (see publications) and enjoyed surfing in the Pacific Ocean.

 From 2018 until 2020, I did my master's degree in Physics and Data Science at EPFL in Switzerland.
-During my studies in Switzerland, I worked as a research assistant, I work in the group of Prof. Giovanni De Micheli on Quantum Computing.
-I am also the founder and former president of the EPFL Quantum Computing Association and former vice-president of the Debate and Model United Nations association.
-In the Summer 2019, I worked at the National University of Singapore on Quantum Optimization Algorithms, with applications in finance.
+During my studies in Switzerland, I worked as a research assistant in the group of Prof. Giovanni De Micheli on Quantum Computing, and in the Summer 2019 at the National University of Singapore on Quantum Optimization Algorithms, with applications in finance.

 2018 - 2020